DavidJKTofan/davidtofan.com/content/articles/ciso-guide-securing-ai-cloudflare/index.md

 ### [Use Case 5: Auditing and Controlling AI Content Scrapers](#use-case-5-auditing-and-controlling-ai-content-scrapers)

 **The Problem:** AI bots are crawling your website to train their models without permission.
+Review the [AI bot & crawler traffic insights](https://radar.cloudflare.com/ai-insights).

 **The Solution:** Mitigate AI bots.